 Plymouth

-§ This page provides an overview of a UK's local authority district, bringing together various information to help you better understand this district.
+§ This page gives an overview of the Plymouth local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
+One of 361 district profiles on Baseview.

-Plymouth is a coastal city in Devon, located between Dartmoor and the English Channel.
+Overview ⁞ Plymouth is a coastal city in Devon, located between Dartmoor and the English Channel.
 Its historic harbour, the Hoe with views over Plymouth Sound, and the Mayflower Steps highlight its maritime heritage.
 The Barbican area preserves narrow streets, quays, and historic buildings, while the Royal William Yard and National Marine Aquarium add cultural attractions.
 The River Tamar forms a natural border with Cornwall, and the surrounding countryside includes moorland, valleys, and estuaries.
 Plymouth’s seafront setting and naval history define its character.

+Who governs Plymouth?
 The local government for this district is: Plymouth City Council (Unitary Authority).

 Constituencies in Plymouth